 Maureen Patterson, LICSW, is a licensed clinical social worker providing trauma-informed mental health services at the Child Witness to Violence Project.
 Ms. Patterson received her undergraduate degrees in Human Development and Psychology.
 She brings many years of working with survivors of trauma to her practice at CWVP.
 Ms. Patterson has worked in direct service capacities with families across various settings, including: a trauma-informed daycare, domestic violence shelters, children’s advocacy centers, and a residential family treatment program.
 At CWVP, she provides individual and dyadic clinical services.
 Ms. Patterson is interested in understanding how the experience of chronic, complex trauma affects parenting as well as the intergenerational transmission of trauma.

 Courtney Bailey, LICSW, graduated from Simmons College and holds a Master’s degree in Social Work.
 She has worked in a variety of settings including outpatient, residential and community based programs providing psychotherapy for children and their families.
 Ms. Bailey has presented at the Director Conference Committee for the Boston Association for the Education of Young Children on the impact of children whose caregiver is struggling with mental illness or substance abuse, and has provided a variety of trainings to mental health providers on the impact of trauma to children’s sensory systems.
 Ms. Bailey has a particular interest helping parents learn ways to incorporate sensory materials to help their children develop regulation skills.

 Ashley Schiffmiller, is the Senior Administrative and Intake Coordinator for the Child Witness to Violence Project.
 Ms. Schiffmiller performs all administrative tasks and handles all incoming referrals to CWVP.
 She started at Boston Medical Center as a Northeastern co-op student in the Grow Clinic for Children and Children’s HealthWatch in 2005.
 She performed various roles for these programs including Research Assistant for the Children’s HealthWatch Boston site, and ultimately, Program Coordinator for the Center site.
 Prior to joining BMC, Ms. Schiffmiller was an assistant teacher at a daycare and after-school program in Connecticut and a residential counselor at a group home in Brookline, MA.
-Ms. Schiffmiller received her BS in Psychology from Northeastern University and plans to get her Master's and PhD in child psychology.
+Ms. Schiffmiller received her BS in Psychology from Northeastern University.